twineworks/tweakflow/site/content/embedding.md

 ## Error handling
 Tweakflow throws [LangExceptions](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/errors/LangException.java) whenever something goes wrong.

 There are three categories of errors that can happen: parse errors, compilation errors, and runtime errors.
 Parse errors indicate unrecognized syntax.
-Compilation errors occur when syntax is fine, but semantics don't hold up.
+Compilation errors occur when syntax is fine, but semantics are invalid.
 Referencing undefined variables, or defining variables more than once are common compilation errors.
 Runtime errors occur when tweakflow code throws errors during evaluation using the [throw](/reference.html#throwing-errors) syntax.

 An exception holds an [error code](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/errors/LangError.java) and a message describing the error condition.
 You can get the value that was thrown by calling `toErrorValue`.
 Calling `getDigestMessage` returns a detailed error message that includes stack trace information.
 The exception usually contains a [SourceInfo](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/parse/SourceInfo.java) object which gives the exact location of the error condition.
 Note however that source info may be `null`, in case the error happens in a context where no source information is available.